 Species Summary of assessment Bottlenose Dolphins Underwater noise emissions associated with the proposed slipway repairs are not anticipated to be of a magnitude which could cause harm or disturbance to marine mammals.
-If piling is utilised then only short sheet piles will be utilised, these will be vibrated in, this will occur outwith the water or in shallow waters.
+If piling is utilised, then only short sheet piles will be utilised.
+These will be vibrated in and will occur out with the water or in shallow waters.
 The low energy's associated with vibro pilling and minimal contact with the water column mean that the underwater noise created will be negligible.
 In the unlikely event of a pollution incident, the scale of any pollution event would be too small to have an effect on dolphins.
-The slip way extension is small covering a total area of 400m2 in intertidal and shallow waters, habitat not utilised by bottlenose dolphin.
+The slip way extension is small covering a total area of 400m2 in intertidal and shallow waters, a habitat not utilised by bottlenose dolphin.